Optional Utilities#

 Skip this step if you already have the ONNX format model.

 For PyTorch models, it is recommended to use the TorchScript-based ONNX exporter for exporting ONNX models.
-Please refer to the PyTorch documentation for guidance.
+Refer to the PyTorch documentation for guidance.

 Tips:#